- Academy Color Encoding System (ACES)

 - The RRT + ODTs are also the results of viewing images by an expert viewer, so there is undeniably some subjectivity built-in.

-- Some companies such as Epic Games are pre-exposing the Scene-Referred Values with a 1.45 gain.
+- Some companies such as Epic Games are pre-exposing the Scene-Referred Values with a 1.45 gain (which would match roughly an exposure increase of 0.55 in your lights).

 - A lot of that is described in the ACES RAE paper: ACES Retrospective and Enhancements.